Causes of Dry Throat: COVID-19, Colds and Flu, or Something Else?

 If left untreated, dry mouth may also contribute to other medical issues like tooth decay and mouth ulcers.

-What Are the Treatment Options for a Dry Throat?
+What are the Treatment Options for a Dry Throat?

 In most cases, a dry throat can be resolved with minimal treatment.
 We’ll discuss these in this section.